 In addition, the Longhorn had the extraordinary feature of not losing weight as domestic cows and even gain weight with the lower feed during the stage.

-It was precisely at that time that the cowboys emerged, as well as the American tradition of steak, horse jumps and wild buffaloes, the sport of catching bulls with the help of a lace, and so on.
+It was precisely at that time that the cowboys emerged, as well as the American tradition of steak, horse jumps and wild buffaloes, the sport of catching bulls with the help of a lasso, and so on.

 Cowboys first formed herds of wild cows and drove them specifically to Chicago and then to the vicinity of purchase points set up near railway stations.
 When they received money, on the way back the cowboys spent all their time drinking in the "saloons" and only this part of their lives received particular attention from the cinema.
 When the wild cattle disappeared, the profession of cowboy was extinguished as a bold guide.
 The activity and the celebrated massacre were violently reduced and the "Golden Age of American cattle" ceased.